Now available for online purchase as a paperback and ebook

 In one area, SDC brought a quick solution to the complex and serious problems that have been getting increasing attention in the last few years.
 All issues relating to human pollution of the Earth were solved in less than three months.
 The rivers, streams and oceans became clear and clean and the fish populations began a rapid recovery.
 The jungles, forests and grasslands, almost completely rid of their human exploiters, began to regenerate themselves naturally.
 The populations of wild birds and animals that had been threatened by human expansion started to recover rapidly.
 Air pollution suddenly became a thing of the past.

 The concerns about human greenhouse gas emissions disappeared almost overnight.
-In 2013, the Kyoto Accord targets were met and exceeded beyond anyone’s wildest dreams.
 However, there were few who knew or cared.
 If Global Warming was to become an important issue in the future, no one could continue to lay the blame on the human race.

-This novel follows the experiences of four unrelated survivors in Canada, England, Kenya and the United States through the rapid spreading of the infection around the world.
-It then follows their individual survival stories for the first nine months after the disease strikes.
+This story follows the lives of six different survivors in Canada, England, Kenya, China, France and the United States for the first nine months after the disease strikes.

-To see more details on the the survivors and their locations in Canada, England, Kenya and the United States click here.
+To see more details on the the survivors and their locations in Canada, England, Kenya, China, France and the United States click here.

 He was born and grew up in the small village of Dishforth in rural North Yorkshire, England.
 He emigrated to Canada in 1969.
-He spent most of his high tech career in Ottawa, Canada with Nortel, Systemhouse and as a founder of the Canadian software company, JetForm Corporation.
+He spent most of his high tech career in Ottawa, Canada with Nortel and Systemhouse and he was a founder of the Canadian software company, JetForm Corporation.
 He retired in 2002 when the company was taken over by Adobe.

 You can see a collection of his photographs from around the Morrisburg area & South Dundas Township at www.stlawrencepiks.com.